couchbase/docker/generate/resources/couchbase-edge-server/README.md

 ![Production Docker](./diagrams/docker-mount.png)

 **Step - 1 :** Prepare a local working directory somewhere on your machine.
 These steps will refer to your working directory as `$LOCALPATH`.
 Inside this directory, create two folders called `etc` and `databases`.
+The former will contain read only configuration data and the latter will store the databases that the server writes to.

 > [!CAUTION]
 > Read/write permissions on files using docker volume mounts can get tricky.
 By default, all mounted files and folders in the `/opt/couchbase-edge-server` directory must be accessible by either UID 1000 or GID 1000.  **This needs to be accounted for in `$LOCALPATH`**.
 Please see [Notes on File and Folder Permissions](#Notes-on-File-and-Folder-Permissions) for more information.